mmuller88/mmblog/content/alps-unified-eng/index.md

 ```

 # Projen
-[Projen](https://github.com/projen/projen) allows sophisticated management of project configuration through code.
+[Projen](https://github.com/projen/projen) allows sophisticated management of project configuration files through code.
 With just a few lines of TypeScript code, an entire repository can be configured.
 Here is an example:

 ```ts
 const { JsiiProject } = require('projen');